 Limp mode can have a wide variety of causes.
 It might be an indicator of a severe problem, or it might just be a sensor malfunction.
 Here are some of the common issues that can trigger limp mode:

 There are two kinds of solutions when your car goes into limp mode.
-First, there are temporary fixes the get you back up to speed.
+First, there are temporary fixes that get you back up to speed.
 Second, you can apply a permanent fix that truly repairs the problem.

 The easiest temporary fix is to turn the car off, wait a few seconds, then turn it back on.
 A slightly better fix is to turn the car off, remove the key, and walk away for a while.
 Turn the car off and back on triggers a new round of diagnostic checks that may result in the computer getting an all-clear signal from the auto.